-Standing Letters of Authorization (SLOA), the SEC Custody Rule, and Form ADV
+Standing Letters of Authorization (SLOAs) and the SEC Custody Rule: Do You Have Custody?

-On the Form ADV, there are two sections where a firm must declare whether or not they have custody, and if so, how much custody the firm has.
+On the Form ADV — the registration and disclosure form investment advisers file with the SEC — there are two sections where a firm must declare whether or not they have custody, and if so, how much custody the firm has.
 Specifically, this is a part of Item 9 of Form ADV Part 1 – the number of assets and the number of clients for which they’re deemed to have custody.

-While it’s generally clear when a firm has custody in many cases (including the situation where a firm has dually registered as a broker-dealer and has physical custody), what has not been so clear in the past is how custody is viewed by the SEC in situations where a firm has non-physical custody and an SLOA (Standing Letter of Authorization) is involved.
+While it’s generally clear when a firm has custody in many cases (including the situation where a firm has dually registered as a broker-dealer and has physical custody), what has not been so clear in the past is how custody is viewed by the SEC in situations where a firm has non-physical custody and an SLOA (Standing Letter of Authorization) — a client’s written instruction authorizing the adviser to move funds from their account to a third party — is involved.

 In fact, the lack of clarity around this issue has persisted for years, leading to a request by the IAA for clarity on the issue.
 This was part of the SEC’s response: